Hans van Manen †

 Over 20 Van Manen works on Introdans repertoire

-Over the last fifty years Van Manen has worked alternately at the Nederlands Dans Theater and Het Nationale Ballet.
-He has been the resident choreographer at this latter company since 2005.
-Besides this, Introdans is the third company in the Netherlands that also has an extensive Van Manen repertoire, now consisting of over twenty choreographies.
-Many of his ballets are excellently suited to young audiences as well, and so it’s no surprise that Introdans has put together several Van Manen programmes since 2000.
-The last of these, the family show HOERA VOOR HANS, was specially presented to mark the 85th birthday of the master choreographer in 2017.
+Over the past decades, Van Manen worked alternately with Nederlands Dans Theater and Het Nationale Ballet.
+At the latter company, he was a resident choreographer from 2005 until his death.
+Introdans, as the third company in the Netherlands, also holds an extensive Van Manen repertoire, now consisting of more than twenty choreographies.
+Many of his ballets are particularly well suited for young audiences.
+Since 2000, Introdans has presented several Van Manen programmes.
+The most recent one, the family performance HOERA VOOR HANS, was presented in 2017 especially to mark the master choreographer’s eighty fifth birthday.

 Awards